hakeemyusuff/alx-low_level_programming/0x00-hello_world/README.md

 6.Size is not grandeur, and territory does not make a nation - The script prints the size of various types on the computer it is compiled and run on.

 100.Intel - It generates assembly code in intel syntax

+101.Unix is basically a simple operating system - It print to standard error.